ponylang/ponylang-website/docs/blog/posts/last-week-in-pony-082017.md

 - Audio from the [August 16, 2017, Pony development sync](https://vimeo.com/915149880) is available.
 Includes some interesting conversations including a live "wtf is up with [issue #1513](https://github.com/ponylang/ponyc/issues/1513)"; the result of which was our 0.18.0 release.

-## News and Blog Posts

-- "Charles" stopped by during the week with a few questions and happened to mention a game he just started developing.
-Read ["Stars take-off"](http://www.charlesetc.com/stars-game-1.html) to learn more.

 ## RFCs

 Interested in making a change, or keeping up with changes to Pony?
 Check out the [RFC repo](https://github.com/ponylang/rfcs).
 Contributors welcome!